ding-f/dotfiles/README.md

 - Highighlight lines with shift + v and press gc to toggle it commented
 - Highlight lines and press zf to fold lines, zo to open fold

-## Full Setup Script
+## Post Install Script
-Here is all you will need to run after you have cloned this repo on your Arch installer:
+Here is all you will need to run after you have cloned this repo on your fresh Arch install:

     cd dotfiles
-    cp setup.sh ../
-    cp setup-part2.sh ../
-    cd ..
-    rm -rf dotfiles
     ./setup.sh

 *Please Note:* This is assuming that you want my install of Arch Linux.
-My install script is meant for single drive installs, no swap - so no hibernate or sleep, will use fdisk to let you partition your drive, and should work for any hardware config.
 The script does a good job of walking you through everything.
 If there are any problems please let me know!

-*Just please go ahead and vim into ~/.config/hypr/hyprland.conf and verify the monitor section works for you after reboot.
+*Just please go ahead and vim into ~/.config/hypr/hyprland.conf and verify the monitor section works for you before logout or reboot.
 It should be safe to just delete all the monitor lines with names and work from there.*

-Then you can just start up Hyprland like so:

-    dbus-launch Hyprland

 **Please enjoy responsibly**